 Low mortgage rates can help you save a lot of money in the long run.
 With traditional lenders, you don’t always get an opportunity to negotiate for the lowest interest rates because they give borrowers pre-determined rates.
 Private lenders try to provide customized rates that are suitable for Canadian borrowers according to their situations.
 You also get a chance to further reduce the rates by putting down a large down payment, proving that you have sufficient income, or using the CMHC insurance if you can’t afford a large deposit.
 A qualified mortgage broker can help you calculate and compare the premium and rate savings to ensure you make the most profits.
-We can also help you acquire the no proof of income mortgage in Canada if you can’t get your documents and still get fair rates.
+We can also help you acquire the no proof of income mortgage in Toronto if you can’t get your documents and still get fair rates.

 Rates Might Be Higher Compared to Regular Rates

 Private lenders may not concentrate too much on your sources of income, but that doesn’t diminish the risks they are taking by giving you the mortgage.
 The only way for them to compensate for the risks is through higher interest rates.
 Even though they don’t pay a lot of attention to your credit history, having credit card debts and other types of loans can drive up the interest.
 Most lenders want to know that they can trust you to pay back the mortgage within the agreed-upon terms.
 Too much debt can be interpreted as a sign that you’re not trustworthy with the loan payment.
 Try to clear off some of your credit card payments and get a large down payment.
 You should also consider CMCH insurance if you don’t have enough cash upfront to reduce the mortgage rates.